LOVE-ONENESS

 but everyone who is perfect shall be as his master.”

-All people are familiar with commitment, whether within a career, with a husband or wife, or the rearing of children.
-Discipleship is ongoing in time and is not limited to only one or another of commitment—discipleship is a pathway.
-Discipleship and commitment allow the blind to see (experience) the Path of the Way.
+All people are familiar with commitment, whether within a career, with husband or wife, or the rearing of children.
+Discipleship is ongoing in time and is not limited to only one or another of commitment—discipleship is the pathway.
+At some point, the disciple meets his master and they share in oneness, a comprehensive love, yet each with his duties and each with his pathway.

 God Bless!

-4 comments on “LOVE-ONENESS
+5 comments on “LOVE-ONENESS

 1. Together with the whole thing that appears to be building inside this specific subject matter, many of your viewpoints happen to be relatively exciting.
 However, I appologize, but I can not subscribe to your whole suggestion, all be it exhilarating none the less.
 It looks to us that your comments are not completely validated and in actuality you are generally yourself not totally confident of your argument.
 In any event I did take pleasure in reading it.